You will find frequently asked questions in the FAQ section below.

 Are port taxes included in the price of the cruise?

 You will not have to worry about port taxes, they are included in your cruise fare.

 Do reservations with PONANT include visa applications?

-In most cases, you will need to take care of any required visa applications and all the necessary paperwork for visiting certain countries.
-Some visas are issued and paid for directly onboard - if this is the case, it will be indicated in the description of the cruise (Formalities section) on our website.
+In most cases, you should take care of visa applications and all the necessary paperwork for visiting certain countries.
+For reservations made by French, Belgian and Swiss citizens, we will indicate what type of visa is necessary for your trip.
+When certain visas are issued and invoiced directly on board, the information is indicated on our website, in the description of the cruise (Formalities section).